Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Saxum Sovereignty/People/Archmage Darianne Valtoria.md

 description: Served the Saxum Triumvirate for 30 years before passing away due to illness.
 ---
 ## Overview
-Served the Saxum Triumvirate for 30 years before passing away due to illness.
+Served [[The Saxum Triumvirate]] for 30 years before passing away due to illness.
 ## Appearance